malcolmhutchinson/webnote/README.md

-This is a collection of Python classes designed to analyse the contents of a filesystem for text documents, and return structures such that the documenrs can be easily displayed by a web server, and linked with other documents within the filesystem.
+This is a collection of Python classes designed to analyse the contents of a filesystem for text documents, and return structures such that the documents can be easily displayed by a web server, and linked with other documents within the filesystem.

 It implements a simple filesystem syntax inspired by Dave Gruber's